Speedy Ortiz: Major Arcana and Real Hair (2013–14)

 In support of the album, the band booked and self-organized a 6-week US tour, in addition to a 17-date tour in all-ages venues and DIY spaces as well as opening for The Breeders and Stephen Malkmus and the Jicks for a run of dates.
 Additional stops included appearances at Primavera, Bonnaroo, and Pitchfork Festival.

 On February 11, 2014, the band released the Real Hair EP on Carpark Records reuniting with Paul Q Kolderie and Justin Pizzoferrato.
 The EP was written during a lull period between tours over four days, "before we left on our summer tour before the album came out."
 In support of the release, the band embarked on a UK/EU tour with Joanna Gruesome.

 In 2014, guitarist Matt Robidoux was replaced by fellow Massachusetts musician Devin McKnight of Grass is Green.
-On July 11, 2014, the band shared the song "Bigger Party" via the Adult Swim Singles Program 2014.
-In the fall, the band released another song, "Doomsday," via Famous Class’ LAMC series in which all digital proceeds went to the Ariel Panero Memorial Fund at VH1 Save the Music.
+On July 11, 2014, the band shared the song "Bigger Party" via the 2014 Adult Swim Singles Program.
+In the fall, the band released another song, "Doomsday," via Famous Class' LAMC series in which all digital proceeds went to the Ariel Panero Memorial Fund at VH1 Save the Music.

 Foil Deer (2015–2017)

 On January 21, 2015, Dupuis announced their second studio album, Foil Deer, which was released on April 21, 2015.
-Written over a month-long retreat in the woods of Connecticut and recorded over three weeks at producer Nicolas Vernhes’ Rare Book Room studio in Brooklyn, Dupuis described the album as "a more textured and calculated record than its volcanic predecessor, the writing more measured and less reactionary".
+Written over a month-long retreat in the woods of Connecticut and recorded over three weeks at producer Nicolas Vernhes' Rare Book Room studio in Brooklyn, Dupuis described the album as "a more textured and calculated record than its volcanic predecessor, the writing more measured and less reactionary".

 The album's title and cover art were inspired by the sculpture "Le Cerf" by Ossip Zadkine.
 Dupuis noted in an interview with Pitchfork that as a "stay-at-home talking-to-no one kind of person", she identified with the "image of this gilded, shiny deer, which is naturally sort of a skittish, reclusive animal".

 2015 was a breakout year for Speedy Ortiz, as Foil Deer was met with critical praise.
-NPR described Dupuis "as one of rock's most compelling young voices and lyricists".
-Pitchfork noted in their review of the album, 'The album is ferocious and visceral, the lyrics gleaming with threads involving sharp blades both literal and figurative...As Dupuis grows more self-possessed, she and her bandmates veer into their most ambitious compositions to date."
-The New York Times praised the album and compared it“As if Fiona Apple joined a punk band, with...even more vocal confidence".
+Mike Katzif of NPR described Dupuis "as one of rock's most compelling young voices and lyricists".
+Jill Mapes of Pitchfork noted in her review that, "[T]he album is ferocious and visceral, the lyrics gleaming with threads involving sharp blades both literal and figurative...As Dupuis grows more self-possessed, she and her bandmates veer into their most ambitious compositions to date."
+Joe Coscarelli of The New York Times praised the album, noting that it was "As if Fiona Apple joined a punk band, with...even more vocal confidence".

 Also in 2015, Speedy Ortiz cleaned up in the top three categories of The Boston Music Awards, including artist, album/EP (Foil Deer), and song of the year ("Raising the Skate").
 They also won for best charitable effort for donating net proceeds from their latest tour to the Girls Rock Camp Foundation.